I Said I Forgive You but I Really Didn’t Mean It (Pt: 1)

 Forgiveness is truly most beneficial to you even though you are extending it to someone else!
 Never allow any individual or situation/circumstance have so much power over you that bitterness, anger, resentment, and un-forgiveness begins to manifest in your heart.
 In Matthew 18:21-22, Jesus instructs us to forgive others over and over again just like He does for us.
 Why?
 God’s forgiveness does not run out, therefore, His children extending forgiveness others should not run out either.
 Granted forgiveness is a process however, it is doable!

 Given that the topic of forgiveness is very rich I will share with you answers to the question of the hour - how do I forgive and move forward once and for all in a follow up post.
 Stay tuned for part two of this discussion and I will share with you a personal experience when I told someone I forgive you but on the inside I didn’t mean it.
-Lastly, I share some biblical stories of forgiveness and walk you through practical steps that I have learned and do in my own life.
+Lastly, I will share some biblical stories of forgiveness and walk you through practical steps that I have learned and do in my own personal life.

 On a scale of (1-10), with 10 representing your ability to forgive immediately, how would you rate your ability to forgive others?